Recycle this Christmas

 Cardboard should be cut into pieces no larger than the recycling box, flattened and free of polystyrene or packaging before being placed out for collection

-Wrapping paper will not be collected from the kerbside this year as it contains non recyclable items such as ribbons and glitter and must be placed into the black bin or taken the household waste and recycling centre.
+It must be placed into the black bin or taken the household waste and recycling centre.

 Avoid wrapping paper altogether and give presents